DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Categories.md

 ### Show Existing Parameters

-You can choose whether you want to see the Existing Parameters or only the new ones.
+Choose whether you want to see the existing parameters or just the new ones.

 ![ParaManager existing parameters](../../assets\images\PM-Ct-ExistingPar.gif)